Sammy-spk/skills/README.md

 ### Adjust an existing skill

 Each `SKILL.md` is human-readable and self-contained.
 Edit the workflow's variable defaults, search keywords, prompt template, or output schema in place.
-The skill is ready to use as soon as the file is saved — no build step.
+The skill is ready to use as soon as the file is saved.
+No build step.

 ### Add a new skill

 Create a folder under `plugins/<plugin>/skills/` with a `SKILL.md` that follows the project pattern:

 - YAML frontmatter with `name`, `description`, `metadata.version`
-- A 3-step workflow: collect user inputs (Step 1), query iGPT (Step 2), call `ask` with `input` and `output_format` (Step 3)
+- A 3-step workflow: collect user inputs (Step 1), shape the iGPT request (Step 2), call `ask` with the final prompt and schema (Step 3)
 - An inline `## Prerequisites` block (the standard one used across the marketplace)

 Then add the skill to the corresponding agent's "Available skills" list so the agent knows about it.